Compute Module 3

 The Compute Module is available for purchase in single units, or in batches of hundreds or thousands.
 To get started designing a PCB to use the Module, we provide an open-source breakout board with a single Module in an affordable development kit.

-A lite version of the Compute Module 3 is also available.
-The CM3L brings the SD card interface to the Module pins so a user can wire this up to an eMMC or SD card of their choice.
+The Compute Modules 3 Lite brings the SD card interface to the Module pins so a user can wire this up to an eMMC or SD card of their choice.